dsatlse/dsatlse.github.io/content/events/2020/python-for-ma.md

 ### Python for Calculus
 + Using Python for functions
 + Using the ```matplotlib``` library to plot and visualise functions
-+ Example: Using Gradient Descent for functions of one variable for optimisation problems

 ### Python for Linear Algebra
 + Using the ```numpy``` to do operations on Matrices (sum, product, inverses, eigenvalues)
-+ Example: Markov Chains

 Finally we introduce the linkage between Multivariate Calculus, Linear Algebra, (and Python) in the **Stochastic Gradient Descent** algorithm, an important method in **Machine Learning**

 ### Further Learning